-Julia Roberts Caught Kissing Another Man, Marriage In Trouble?
+Julia Roberts Caught Kissing Another Man: Is Her Marriage In Trouble?

 There is also the fact that Danny Moder was married to another woman when he and Julia began her romance with him.
 The woman’s name was Vera.
 Julia showed just how vindictive she could be by being photographed wearing a shirt that said, “A-low Vera.”

-However, the Inquisitr later debunked the report, claiming that Julia Roberts and her husband are happily married and do not have reasons for divorce.
+However, the Inquisitr later debunked the report, claiming that Julia Roberts and her husband are happily married and do not have reasons to divorce.

 RELATED POSTS BY THE INQUISITR